laserpants/trombone/README.md

 ### Introduction

 Trombone is a [REST](http://en.wikipedia.org/wiki/Representational_state_transfer)ful, [JSON](http://json.org/)-driven [data access server](http://en.wikipedia.org/wiki/Data_access_layer) for [PostgreSQL](http://www.postgresql.org).
-Its purpose is to translate JSON-formatted HTTP requests to SQL statemets.
+Its chief purpose is to translate JSON-formatted HTTP requests to SQL statemets.
 Preconfigured query templates are instantiated and executed against a database, with results returned in JSON, using standard HTTP response codes and error conventions.

 You may find this software useful if;